 The NIC is a listing of the proposed actions of the BEI Committee.
 Following the NIC ratification by the Board of Directors, interested parties are invited to provide data and substantive comments, preferably in the form of peer-reviewed scientific literature.
-A proposed BEI and its draft Documentation are held on the NIC for a minimum of one year to allow for public review.
-The comment period for an NIC draft Documentation and its respective BEI(s) and any notation(s) is limited to a firm 4-month period running from February 1 to May 31 of each year.
+A proposed BEI and its draft Documentation are held on the NIC for a minimum of one comment period to allow for public review.
+The comment period for an NIC draft Documentation and its respective BEI(s) and any notation(s) is limited to a firm 3-month period running from January 1 to March 31 and July 1 to September 30 of each year.
 As general practice, the BEI Committee reviews all submissions of comments regarding substances/issues on the Under Study list, as well as NICs, or currently adopted BEI(s).
-Because of the time required to properly review, evaluate, and consider comments during the fall meetings, any comments received after the May 31 deadline may not be considered in that year's Committee deliberations regarding the outcome for possible adoption of an NIC draft.
-Any comments regarding an NIC draft BEI Documentation received after the May 31 deadline will be fully considered in the following year.
+Because of the time required to properly review, evaluate, and consider comments during meetings, any comments received after the deadline will not be considered.
 If the Committee finds or receives substantive data and/or comments that change its scientific opinion regarding a BEI value or notation(s), the Committee may revise the proposal(s) and make a motion to recommend to the Board of Directors that it be retained on the NIC the following year.
 If the motion is seconded, the Committee will review/critique the draft Documentation and subsequently vote on the proposed action for the matter to be retained.
 If the vote is approved, the Committee's recommendation is then sent to the Board of Directors for review and ratification.
-Draft Documentation are published annually and made available through the ACGIH Customer Service Department (customerservice@acgih.org) or online at http://www.acgih.org/forms/store/CommercePlusFormPublic/search?action=Feature.
+Draft Documentation are published annually and made available through the ACGIH Customer Service Department (customerservice@acgih.org) or in the ACGIH Data Hub.